 The most widely recognized voluntary credentials available to a computer forensics professional are the Certified Information Systems Security Professional (CISSP) and the Certified Computer Examiner (CCE).

 The CISSP is offered by the International Information Systems Security Certification Consortium, Inc., or ISC.
 One of the goals of the ISC is to set an international standard in the computer forensics industry with its CISSP examination.

 The ISC requires that candidates for the CISSP examination have at least four years of professional experience in information security or a college degree and three years of experience.
 Candidates must adhere to the ISC code of ethics and allow criminal background inquiries.

-Six hours is given to complete the 250-question CISSP examination.
+Six hours are given to complete the 250-question CISSP examination.
 The Certified Information Systems Security Professional credential is awarded upon successful completion of the CISSP examination.
 In addition, all CISSP's are granted membership in the ISC.

 To maintain the CISSP certification, computer forensics professionals must Continuing Professional Education credits every three years.
 These credits can be earned in a number of ways, including participating in computer forensics associations and completing training courses.